rspec/rspec-dev/README.markdown

         rspec              # meta-gem that depends on core, expectations, and mocks

 After the initial clone you can run `rake git:pull` from the rspec-dev directory to update all of the rspec repos (in repos).
+Note that the update script will look for the repos on github from the same source as rspec-dev, so if you have forked this repo and have that set to origin, you will need to fork them all.

 Run `rake -T` to see the available tasks for dev mode.

 # Contributing